Gap or "Bridge" Year

 - Feel like you need time to figure out what your professional goals are?

-- Need to gain some experience to enhance your application to graduate or professional school?
+- Would additional experience enhance your application to graduate or professional school?

 - Want to do community service or take time to travel?